chilcano/how-tos/resources/fancy_prompt_with_powerline_go.md

-## Fancy Prompt in Ubuntu with Powerline Go
+## Custom Prompt in Ubuntu with Powerline Go

 ### 1) Install Go
 ```sh